 5. Can I use BMI for kids?

-BMI is age and sex-specific for children and teenagers and is sometimes referred to as BMI-for-age6 .
+BMI is age and sex-specific for children and teenagers and is sometimes referred to as BMI-for-age6.
 A high level of body fat in children can lead to weight-related disorders and other health problems.
 Being underweight might put you at risk for a variety of health problems.
-A high BMI indicates a high level of body fatness.
-BMI does not directly measure body fat, but it is linked to more direct measures of body fat.
+A high BMI indicates a high level of body fat.
+BMI does not directly measure body fat but is linked to more direct measures of body fat.

 For example, if a ten-year-old boy weighs 45 kilograms and is 1.47m tall (5 foot, 8 inches tall), his BMI would be 21.
-Using our calculator, this child’s BMI would be at the 75th percentile.
-This means that if you line up 100 children of the same age and sex, he would be taller than 75 of them, and shorter than 25 of them.
+Using our calculator, this child’s BMI would be 75th percentile.
+This means that if you line up 100 children of the same age and sex, he would be taller than 75 and shorter than 25.

 You can also manually calculate your child’s BMI using a simple formula.
-Just keep in mind that this method does not provide an accurate result for children younger than two years old, so you should not use it to assess your infant or toddler’s weight status.
+Remember that this method does not provide an accurate result for children younger than two years old, so you should not use it to assess your infant or toddler’s weight status.

 6. I am amputated.
 How can I calculate my BMI?